| ECBA Carpet Bowls

 before.
 But it wasn't enough, the Masters held their nerve, took

 one and finished 8-5 winners to make the final.
+Two wood Pairs is a very particular discipline,

 when played in it's 3 wood variation there is a little more margin